What can I do with a degree in Communication Sciences & Disorders?

 - Physician’s assistant (This requires additional coursework.)

 - Master's in social work.
 Undergraduate degree in social work not required.
-Information about the master’s in social work degree at BG available here; more information about the field available here.
-More information about social work.

 - Graduate-entry MSN programs, Master’s in nursing.
 Different requirements from program-to-program, info about University of Toledo’s program here.
-More information about graduate degrees in nursing can be found by searching graduate-entry MSN programs here.
+More information about graduate degrees in nursing can be found by searching graduate-entry MSN programs online.

 Graduate school options: other.
 A background in human development and communication may be an excellent preparation for a wide range of careers.
 A few examples: